JamborJan/terraform-guide/README.md

 ### `output.tf`

 This contains the output terraform is returning when done.
 I don't need that often.

+## Working with Azure pipelines, Terraform modules and Proxmox

+Often you will create similar ressources e.g. VM's with network security groups and storage.
+You can create a module so that you don't have to re-do all of this over and over again and most important: when you improve your modules, these improvements can be applies to all your terraform projects which make use of the module.
+These modules are best organized in a Terraform registry.
+There is a public one at [registry.terraform.io](https://registry.terraform.io/browse/modules), you can use a private with teh terraform Cloud service and you can also use private git repos.
+All these options have different pros and cons.
+I'll show you how to use private git repos as this is an option with many benefits and you are not bound to an additional extaernal service.

+Some key aspects you sbhould consider:

+- if you want some kind of versioning, you have to work with tags
+- the process is intended to work loosly coupled, meaning every terraform step can be executed with some delay inbetween e.g. for manual gateways.
+This means terraform files (work results like a created plan file) must be stored.
+- I have some VMs and LXC containers which are provisioned via Proxmox.
+For those provisioning steps I have a dedicated SSH key pair for the pipeline job in Azure DevOps.
+I opted for an SSH key with password.
+Both must be stored in the Azure Pipeline Library side by side which might sound stupid.
+But when the SSH key get's lost or stolen somehow, changes are still that the password is not stolen and your VM's and LCX's are still save.
+- I have a custom Azure DevOps Build Agent running.
+For details see: [Run as a systemd service](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#run-as-a-systemd-service).
+This agent is required because public build agents are not allowed to access the LAN where Proxmox is located.

 ## What to do next